dwhiffing/fury/content/aar/cf/cf3/cf3_aj/body.md

-Meanwhile, the Soviets are prowling beneath the waves, and TG Banckert (the NATO 3-ship frigate patrol) is suddenly fired on in the mid Caribbean\!
+Meanwhile, the Soviets are prowling beneath the waves, and TG Banckert (the NATO 3-ship frigate patrol) is suddenly fired on in the mid Caribbean!
 Torps are detected boring in at 50 kts, and it looks like they’re headed for my little Floreal, the slowest of the three frigates.
 My ships counterfire and turn to run, while both helicopters scramble and dash towards the probable location of the sub.
 The Floreal makes a